apache/trafficcontrol/docs/source/api/to_extensions.rst

 	.. note:: This field has meaning only for "Check Extensions"

-:type:    The :term:`Type` of extension - there are a set number of allowed values which are not recorded anywhere at the time of this writing
+:type:    The Check :term:`Type` of the extension.
 :version: A (hopefully) semantic version number describing the version of the plugin

 .. code-block:: http